reapit/foundations/packages/connect-session/README.md

   refreshToken: string
   // Id token is provided as a convenience - the parsed output is below in the loginIdentity object below
   idToken: string
+  // The identity token has been verified as valid before decoding so that you can trust it's claims
   loginIdentity: {
     email: string
     name: string